angles-n-daemons/angles-n-daemons.github.io/content/posts/20230811-popsql-2-writing-database-files.md

                                        | ---------------------------------------------- | free space
 ```

-Which means that cells 12 - 24 should be empty space, which totals 13 bytes.
+Which means that cells 12 to 24 should be empty space, which totals 13 bytes.
 Using the equation `page size - (header size + pointer array size + content block size)` works out to `32 - (8 + 4 + 7) = 13` which will be an effective calculation for the number of bytes of empty space.
-We can write out our function below:
+We now give a first pass to the `to_bytes` function, which you can see below:

 ```python
 # src/backend/node.py